litmuschaos/litmus-e2e/testcases/TCID-VMWx-Portal-GUI-User-Management.md

 #### &nbsp;&nbsp;&nbsp;Details

-     Test case to verify creation of user by inputting fullname and email only.
+     Test case to verify creation of user by inputting full name and email only.

 #### &nbsp;&nbsp;&nbsp;Steps Performed in the test

 - Login as Admin, Goto the user-managements page.
-- Try creating a user by inputting fullname and email only.
+- Try creating a user by inputting full name and email only.

 #### &nbsp;&nbsp;&nbsp;Expected Output